Shao-Group/scallop-umi-test/README.md

 your/path/to/programs/gtfcuff
 ```

+Please make sure all necessary tools have been separately downloaded and linked to the folder `programs` before running experiments.

 # Step 2: Download Datasets and Preprocess
 Once all necessary tools are all available, we can start to download and preprocess data.

 We compare the four methods on three datasets, namely **HEK293T**, **Mouse-Fibroblast**, and **ENCODE10**.
 Besides, we also need the annotation files for evaluation purposes.
 In directory `data`, we provide metadata for these datasets.

-Also, we provide scripts to download and preprocess **HEK293T** and **Mouse-Fibroblast**.
-For dataset **ENCODE10**, we provide its doi link and users need to download data using the doi link.
+For dataset **ENCODE10**, we provide its doi link and users need to download ENCODE10 data using the doi link.
+For datasets **HEK293T** and **Mouse-Fibroblast**, we provide scripts to download and preprocess them.
+For annotations, we provide script to download and index them.

 ## Annotations
 For **HEK293T** and **ENCODE10** datasets, we use human annotation database as reference;
-for **Mouse-Fibroblast** dataset, we use the mouse annotation database as reference.
+for **Mouse-Fibroblast** dataset, we use mouse annotation database as reference.
 Use the following script in `data` to download annotations and generate indexes:
 ```
 ./download_index.annotation.sh